LGM-35 Sentinel: Delays and cost overruns

 On January 19, 2024, the USAF announced that the LGM-35A Sentinel program will exceed its original budget estimate of $95.3 billion by at least 37%, pushing the total cost to over $125 billion, and the service entry will be delayed by two years.
 This estimate was raised to $140.9 billion in July 2024 following a Nunn-McCurdy review.
-The Program Acquisition Unit Cost (PAUC) has risen from an estimated $118 million per missile in 2020 to approximately $162 million As of December 2023.
-This increase is primarily due to rising costs in command and control systems and missile silo infrastructure.
+The Program Acquisition Unit Cost (PAUC) rose from an estimated $118 million per missile in 2020 to about $162 million As of December 2023.
+This increase was primarily due to rising costs in command and control systems and missile silo infrastructure.

-Air Force Secretary Frank Kendall, speaking at a Washington, DC think tank in November 2023, explained that the program had encountered "unknown unknowns" and was due for a "re-baseline."
-He noted, "As we get more into the program, as we understand more deeply what we're actually going to have to do, we're finding some things that are going to cost money.
+Air Force Secretary Frank Kendall, speaking at a Washington, D.C., think tank in November 2023, said that the program had encountered "unknown unknowns" and was due for a "re-baseline."
+He said, "As we get more into the program, as we understand more deeply what we're actually going to have to do, we're finding some things that are going to cost money.
 There's no question about that."

-In July 2025, The New York Times reported that an unexplained transfer of $934 million dollars from the project was transferred to retrofit a Qatari jet given to President Trump to temporarily serve as Air Force One before being given to his presidential library after he left office.
+In July 2025, The New York Times reported that an unexplained transfer of $934 million from the project had gone to retrofit a Qatari jet given to President Trump to temporarily serve as Air Force One before being given to his presidential library after he left office.
 The confidential nature of the total cost of upgrading the jet and fund transfer from the program sparked controversy.
+In the summer of 2025, Air Force Secretary Troy Meink told members of Congress that the Air Force was diverting funds from the LGM-35A Sentinel program to pay for that Air Force One work.

+In February 2026, the USAF reported that the Sentinel will not achieve initial operational capability until the early 2030s.

 Warhead

 In March 2019, the W87 Mod 1 (W87-1) thermonuclear warhead was selected for GBSD, replacing the W78 warhead used on the Minuteman III.
 It was planned for GBSD to deploy in 2028, with W87-0 warheads initially being fitted to the system and W87-1 warheads being fitted from 2030 onward.
 This affords the Air Force a small amount of flexibility if the W87-1 is delayed.

-The completion of the first plutonium pit for the W87-1 was announced in October 2024 by the National Nuclear Security Administration, after a 35-year-long hiatus.
+The completion of the first plutonium pit for the W87-1 was announced in October 2024 by the National Nuclear Security Administration, after a 35-year hiatus.

 The Air Force intends to deploy a single warhead on each missile.
 The Congressional Research Service notes that the high throw-weight of the missile could provide options for it to carry several MIRVs or penetration aids at a future time, if prospective enemies develop credible anti-ballistic missile defenses.